CombiningIdeas/echo-tgbot/README.md

 ## Goals for creating a bot :star:

 The main goals that the author pursues when creating a bot:
-+ Write a functional telegram bot.
++ Write a functional telegram bot. :stars:
-+ When writing a project, use the principles of clean architecture and clean code.
++ When writing a project, use the principles of clean architecture and clean code. :rocket:

 ---